 Although the nature of the implementation of the project is public, part of the information exchanged between the JTS and programme bodies (MA, CA and AA) and LP/PPs or between LP and PPs may be confidential.
 Only documents and other elements explicitly provided with the statement “confidential” shall be regarded as such taking into account the relevant EU and national legislation.

-The LP/PPs commit to take measures to ensure that all staff members carrying out the work respect the confidential nature of such information, and do not disseminate it, pass it on to third parties or use it without prior written consent of the LP and the partner institution that provided the information taking into account the relevant EU and national legislation.
+The LP/PPs commit to take measures to ensure that all staff members carrying out the work respect the confidential nature of such information, and do not disseminate it, pass it on to third parties or use it for any other purpose than the purpose it was disclosed for without prior written consent of the partner institution that provided the information taking into account the relevant EU and national legislation.
+The LP and PPs shall remain liable for acts and obligation of their staff members concerning the confidential information.
+Confidential information may be disclosed only to members of the staff only on a strict need-to-know basis.

-The LP/PPs agree to commit themselves to respect publicity rules regarding the results of the project in relevant cases taking into account the relevant EU and national legislation and the stipulations of the Subsidy Contract
+The LP/PPs agree to commit themselves to respect publicity rules regarding the results of the project in relevant cases taking into account the relevant EU and national legislation and the stipulations of the Subsidy Contract.